DAL: A Practical Prior-Free Black-Box Framework for Piecewise Stationary Bandits: Experimental Details

 \paragraph{Practical Implementations.} For NS-PBs, we construct $\mathcal{A}_{\mathrm{e}}$ by greedily selecting linearly independent actions until we obtain $d$ such vectors, where $d$ is the dimension of the action space.
 In the NS-KB setting, $\mathcal{A}_{\mathrm{e}}$ is formed by building a $\delta_T$-cover over the bounded action space and choosing the centers of the covering balls.
 If the action space is continuous and bounded, these centers suffice to cover the space.
-If the action space is finite and $N_e < d^{2p}\gamma_T^{2q}\gamma_T$, then the entire set $\mathcal{A}$ serves as the covering set, as established in Corollary~4.4.
-Otherwise, if $N_e > d^{2p}\gamma_T^{2q}\gamma_T$, we select the $d^{2p}\gamma_T^{2q}\gamma_T$ actions closest to the covering-ball centers.
-Finally, in the NS-CB setting, selecting a smaller $\mathcal{A}_e$ compared to $\mathcal{A}$ does not affect regret, but improves practical performance due to less forced exploration.
-Thus, depending on the reward function and action set structures, it is recommended to decrease the cardinality of $\mathcal{A}_e$ as much as possible.
+If the action space is finite and $N_{\mathrm{e}} < d^{2p}\gamma_T^{2q}$, then the entire set $\mathcal{A}$ serves as the covering set, as established in Corollary~\ref{corr:dal_optimal}.
+Otherwise, if $N_{\mathrm{e}} > d^{2p}\gamma_T^{2q}$, we select the $d^{2p}\gamma_T^{2q}$ actions closest to the covering-ball centers.
+Finally, in the NS-CB setting, selecting a smaller $\mathcal{A}_{\mathrm{e}}$ compared to $\mathcal{A}$ does not affect regret, but improves practical performance due to less forced exploration.
+Thus, depending on the reward function and action set structures, it is recommended to decrease the cardinality of $\mathcal{A}_{\mathrm{e}}$ as much as possible. \paragraph{Sensitivity of $\mathcal{A}_{\mathrm{e}}$} As shown in Algorithm \ref{alg:DAL}, DAL’s forced exploration depends on $N_{\mathrm{e}}$, the cardinality of $\mathcal{A}_{\mathrm{e}}$.
+Intuitively, a larger $N_{\mathrm{e}}$ increases the exploration burden, since DAL must select more actions to detect changes.
+In all cases, DAL limits the cardinality of $\mathcal{A}_{\mathrm{e}}$ to the minimum number of actions needed to characterize the reward function for detection and learning.
+These cardinalities match the quantities appearing in the minimax stationary regret bounds (e.g., $d$ for PBs, $\gamma_T$ for KBs, and $|\mathcal{A}|$ for CBs).
+This principle guided our design of the covering-set selection procedures. \begin{itemize} \item \textbf{NS-PBs.} In the NS-PB setting, Proposition \ref{prop:nspb_ae} shows that the cardinality of a suitable covering set is at most $d$.
+Thus, even if the underlying action space is infinite, DAL only needs to explore at most $d$ actions in $\mathcal{A}_{\mathrm{e}}$.
+In this sense, DAL is not sensitive to the size of the continuous action space: it pays only a $d$-dependent cost.
+If there are multiple choices of $d$ linearly independent actions, the practical performance depends on the induced change magnitude $\Delta_c$ (as discussed in Section 4.1).
+For a fixed non-stationarity model, some choices of $d$ actions may yield larger $\Delta_c$, improving pre- and post-change sample complexity.
+However, our regret analysis accounts for the worst case over $\Delta_c$, so, at the theoretical level, DAL is not sensitive to which particular $d$ actions are chosen. \item \textbf{NS-KBs.} In the NS-KB setting, the sensitivity of DAL is governed by the smoothness of the RKHS.
+If the Lipschitz constant $BL_u$ is small, the RKHS contains smooth functions, so we can use a relatively large $\delta_T$, leading to a smaller covering set $\mathcal{A}_{\mathrm{e}}$ (and thus a smaller $N_{\mathrm{e}}$).
+If the RKHS contains less smooth functions (larger $BL_u$), we require a smaller $\delta_T$ to detect changes reliably, which increases $N_{\mathrm{e}}$.
+Nevertheless, to attain order-optimality DAL only needs to explore at most $\gamma_T$ actions, which is finite and significantly smaller than the (possibly infinite) original action space.
+As in NS-PBs, DAL is more sensitive to the underlying function class (smoothness) than to the raw size of the continuous action space. \item \textbf{NS-CBs.} In the NS-CB case, the action set is finite, and one must fully explore all actions in order to characterize changes in the reward function, since the rewards can be completely uninformative about structural properties beyond their realized values. \end{itemize}